On the Performance of Blockchain-enabled RAN-as-a-service in Beyond 5G Networks: System Model

 \subsection{RAN auction}

-Operators participate in both the proposed BC-enabled reverse-auction procedures to either deliver services to UEs or acquire and sublease RAN and infrastructure resources to other operators.
+Operators participate in both BC-enabled reverse-auction procedures to either deliver services to UEs or acquire/sublease RAN resources from/to other operators.
 Each operator owns a set of resources $R = \{r_{1},...,r_{M}\}$, which can be discretely split for sharing purposes, so that $r_i = \{r_{i,1},...,r_{i,S}\}$.
-To model the exchange of RAN resources, we define the temporary ownership of resources as $R(t) \rightarrow r_{i,s}^m(t)$, which indicate that operator $o_m$ has the right of use of resource $r_{i,s}$ at time $t$.
+To model the exchange of RAN resources, we define the temporary ownership of resources as $R(t) \rightarrow r_{i,s}^m(t)$, indicating that operator $o_m$ has the right of use of resource $r_{i,s}$ at time $t$.
 Through the proposed BC-enabled reverse-auction procedure, operators can automatically sublease the resources required by other operators at a fixed price, provided that the requested resources are unused.
 Defining variable prices set by operators is out of the scope of this paper, as it may lead to game theoretic implications.
 The price of network resources need to be carefully defined according to operators' expenses (e.g., equipment acquisition, site buildout, spectrum licenses, resources leasing, energy consumption, maintenance)~\cite{wisely2018capacity}.